Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Since Dyson introduced the V10, nearly all their full-sized standard nozzles have adjustable gates, except for the V12 Detect.

-The Outsize’s nozzle is wide at over twelve inches, giving it more per-pass coverage than an average stick vacuum.
+The Outsize’s nozzle is wide—over 12 inches —giving it more per-pass coverage than an average stick vacuum.

-Combining that with the high airflow and extended range, the Outsize is one of the best alternatives for cleaning carpets inside large homes.
+Combining high airflow and an extended range, the Outsize is one of the best alternatives for cleaning carpets in large homes.

 As I’ve said earlier, newer Outsize options have the laser slim roller attachment and the standard nozzle, but these models will cost a premium.